 Client support analysts are responsible for analyzing operations of their company to ensure the satisfaction of clients.
 These analysts generally work in offices, sometimes within call centers or even their own homes, and may work either independently or on teams with other analysts.
 They generally work traditional business hours, though some extended hours may be required depending on the employer.
 Although this position does not require formal education beyond a high school diploma, …Read more

-Research, troubleshoot and diagnose software to identify, document and resolve errors.
+- Research, troubleshoot and diagnose software to identify, document and resolve errors.

-Work with other technical departments to resolve complex problems.
+- Work with other technical departments to resolve complex problems.

-Use troubleshooting tools and techniques to identify products that are defective.
+- Use troubleshooting tools and techniques to identify products that are defective.

-Provide customer satisfaction by handling work orders with efficient communication, documentation and timeliness.
+- Provide customer satisfaction by handling work orders with efficient communication, documentation and timeliness.

 How do Client Support Analysts Rate Their Jobs?

 What is the highest pay for Client Support Analysts?

 Our data indicates that the highest pay for a Client Support Analyst is $67k / year

 What is the lowest pay for Client Support Analysts?